-In 2015 Bluecoat Academy opened its own 420 place Primary school representing further growth for the Trust creating a learning experience based upon Christian faith and values for children aged 4-11 in the City of Nottingham.
+In 2015 Bluecoat Academy opened its own 420 place Primary school, representing further growth for the Trust and creating a learning experience based upon Christian faith and values for children aged 4-11 in the City of Nottingham.

 In January 2018 The Nottingham Emmanuel School became the newest academy to join the Trust as we renamed to Archway Learning Trust in recognition of the the larger family we had become.